- $20 billion in the in the American Jobs Plan for investments in local and state cybersecurity modernization.

 - Executive Order to America’s Supply Chains: This executive order is closely aligned with the administration’s economic competitiveness policy priority.
 In June 2021, the administration announced the findings of its 100-day review on how to strengthen critical supply chains of medicines, batteries, minerals, and semiconductors.

 - Executive Order on Improving the Nation’s Cybersecurity: This executive order mandates a minimum cybersecurity standard for all software procured by the federal government and notably calls for enhancing software supply chain security.
 It also establishes a Cyber Safety Review Board, which will serve as the primary method for coordinating between and among federal agencies in response to a significant cyber incident.
 The Board’s establishment comes following the Colonial Pipeline incident, where the company did not notify CISA of the ransomware attack but did notify the FBI.
 Secretary of Homeland Security Alejandro Mayorkas, in consultation with Attorney General Merrick Garland, will manage the board and the execution of the recommendations provided by it.

 - Existing forums at the national level for cooperation include the Critical Infrastructure Partnership Advisory Council, InfraGard, the Digital Connectivity and Cybersecurity Partnership (DCCP), and the Biennial National Cyber Exercise, among others.

 Notable Cyber Legislation in Congress

-- Strategic Competition Act—In April 2021, the Strategic Competition Act was approved by the Senate Foreign Relations Committee.
+- Strategic Competition Act: In June 2021, the Strategic Competition Act was passed by Congress.
 The act focuses on U.S.-China relations with a goal of strengthening American competitiveness via investments in science and technology, global infrastructure development, digital connectivity, and cybersecurity partnerships to counter Chinese influence.